giantswarm/docs/src/content/ui-api/management-api/credentials/index.md

 We provide [detailed documentation]({{< relref "/getting-started/cloud-provider-accounts/aws" >}}) regarding how to configure these roles in your AWS account.

-The `data` part of a credential secret in azure looks slightly different:
+The `data` part of a credential secret in Azure looks slightly different:

 ```yaml
 ...